I love working with aspiring authors who dare to dream big.

 “Emily’s editorial skills are truly impressive: encouraging and nurturing, but always rigorous.
 Working with her on my middle grade story, she enabled me to get the very best from my words.
 The script is so much better for her attention to detail.
 Lucky is the writer paired with Emily – but a word of warning: kill those ellipses.”

-Dale Hannah, Middle Grade writer
+Dale Hannah, Middle Grade writer, now represented by The Seymour Agency

 Why work with me?

 I love being an author.
 Writing is my life and writing and mentoring is my sole occupation.
 Writing was all I ever wanted to do.
-I was the kid sitting at the kitchen table writing stories in my unicorn notepad whilst everyone else was outside playing swing ball.
+I was the little girl sitting at the kitchen table writing stories in my unicorn notepad whilst everyone else was outside playing swing ball.
 I wrote all through my teens and twenties and my debut novel was published when I was thirty-one.
 I am represented by Madeleine Milburn literary agency.
 My YA/Crossover novel was nominated for three awards, including the Carnegie medal, and featured as The Sunday Times children’s book of the week.
 I have a BA and an MA (almost) in Creative Writing.
 I am a practising writer with a new novel out next year.
 I am also an avid reader of both adult and children’s literature and I like to think I’ve read every book on writing there is (tell me if you know of a good one).
 I am a bookish introvert who loves lazy walks along the canal, tea and cake, stripy tops and black A4 Moleskin notepads (I moved on from the unicorn).

 How does it work?